Dataherald/Assistant/README.md

 from assistant import AIAssistant

 assistant = AIAssistant(
+    instruction="""
-    instruction="You are a SQL expert.
-User asks you questions about the Chinook database.", model="gpt-3.5-turbo-1106",
+You are a SQL expert.
+User asks you questions about the Chinook database.
-    functions=[RunSQLQuery()],
+First obtain the schema of the database to check the tables and columns, then generate SQL queries to answer the questions.
+""",
+    model="gpt-3.5-turbo-1106",
+    functions=[GetDBSchema(), RunSQLQuery()],
     use_code_interpreter=True,
     )
 ```